 However it is important to remember that the home inspection process is a crucial step in the purchasing process because it gives you, the buyer, certain protective rights and negotiate on having certain repairs done.

-A home inspection is a critical part in getting to know what your buying regardless of whether the home is old new or renovated.
+So, the home inspection is a critical part in getting to know what your buying regardless of whether the home is old, new or renovated.

-It can take months living in a home before discovering issues that may be costly to correct and to be forthright and open about inspections, having one may not reveal a particular problem at the time of inspection.
+It can take months of living in a home before discovering issues that may be costly to correct and to be forthright and open about inspections, an inspection may not reveal a particular problem at the time of having one.

 Its true in construction and practically any other field that some things may not manifest themselves until a later time.

-However rather than being totally at the mercy of the builder or construction professional who’s job is to build and sell properties, its YOUR job to live in and enjoy your investment as comfortably as possible.
+However rather than being totally at the mercy of the builder or construction professional who’s job is to build and sell properties, its important to you to live in and enjoy your investment as comfortably as possible.

-OUR job as your home buying advocate is to make sure that you have another set of eyes that have been trained to observe the physical condition of the systems and components and to document the findings, if any exist, and to make your home purchase as safe as possible – Know what your buying!
+Our job as your inspection advocate is to assist you in having another set of eyes that have been trained to observe and check the physical condition of the systems and components at the property and to document the findings and present them too you.
+So our recommendation is too – Know what your buying!